Slavestate: ReleaseSlavestate was initially released as a four-song EP. A three-song remix EP titled Slavestate Remixes saw a limited vinyl release in September that same year. The remixes were later appended to all further issues of Slavestate. The CD release also included the tracks from the follow-up "Slateman" single, which expanded Slavestate into a mini-album. In August 2009, Slavestate was reissued as part of a triple-CD package which also included the EP Cold World (1991) and the band's second full-length studio album Pure (1992).

+Critical reception

-Critical receptionSlavestate received lukewarm reviews, with the exception of the song "Meltdown", which was singled out as a highlight.
+Slavestate received lukewarm reviews, with the exception of the song "Meltdown", which was singled out as a highlight.
 Ned Raggett of AllMusic appreciated the change in pace from Godflesh's heavy, metal-focused music, but was ultimately unimpressed.
 Writing for The Quietus, Noel Gardner thought the introduction of electronic and dance elements was clunky but somewhat admirable.
 Broadrick was disappointed by the EP's contemporary reception, saying it "should have received far more acclaim than it did."
 In 1997, Metal Hammer retrospectively described the EP as "cutting edge".